 We cannot commend the scruples of those who say that they have reached a religious experience in which they cannot join with the congregation in the use of every hymn in our excellent collection.
 I can blend my voice with that of every worshiping assembly in singing hymns expressive of every phase of experience.
 I can sing the language of the penitent, because, though conscious of forgiveness, I wish to remember with gratitude the miry pit from which my feet have been taken.
-I would not for my closest devotion select,-
+I would not for my closest devotion select, -- yet I sing these words in order to increase thanksgiving to God for filling this "aching void."
+For the same reason, while conscious that all the currents of my soul have been graciously made to flow heavenward, I may properly sing, "Prone to wander."
+In public no one worships for himself alone, but for the benefit of all the congregation.

-"What peaceful hours I once enjoyed !
-How sweet their memory still !
-But they have left an aching void The world can never fill :'
+"What peaceful hours I once enjoyed!
+How sweet their memory still!
+The world can never fill:"